 In saying that, my return has come by very few performance issues and the shift from disk to standalone game client as been a part of that improvement.
 Very little graphical glitches, lags and hike ups, but I may be one of the lucky few.

 Another feature that stood out and would improve the gamers experience.
 Is the auto-coin pickup feature that Diablo 3 has and that Diablo 2 has been missing all these years.
 Clicking to pickup coins seems excessively time-consuming in comparison and in many ways stops the flow of the game.

-Sure, we are happy to pick up potions, scrolls and others important items needed for our survival.
+Sure, we’re happy to pick up potions, scrolls and other important items for survival.
 However, having to watch out for large stacks of coin and running around picking them up, quickly gets old and tedious.
 And something the new generation might not have the patience for when they are continuously fed more user-centric titles.

 More Resolutions For The Wide Screened

 Being able to play the game on higher and more diverse resolutions has been a common desire from the Diablo 2 community.
 The current resolutions being 640×480 and 800×600 are quaint.